Bridgeconn/unique-words-counter/README.md

 python3 count.py sample.txt

 In case you want to add more characters to clean-up around words, include them in the program.
-For more details, the code is heavily commented.
+Details can be found in the code as it is heavily documented.